Products and Solutions

 Try and BuyDownload Now

-Rogue Wave Software provides complete long-term support (LTS) and ongoing maintenance for the certified PHP runtime environment which is distributed as part of Zend Server.
-Support for each major PHP runtime version is provided for 5 years from initial Zend Server release on that version, extending more than 40 percent past than the 3-year support period provided by the open source PHP community.
-For instance, PHP 7.1 will continue to be supported by Rogue Wave until December 2021.
+We provide complete long-term support (LTS) and ongoing maintenance for the Zend certified PHP runtime environment which is distributed as part of Zend Server.
+Support for each major PHP runtime version is provided for at least five years from initial release, extending the two-year support and three-year security period provided for the open source PHP releases.
+Our support is backed by a commercial SLA and includes phone and web-based support.

 Zend Server releases typically support multiple PHP runtime versions.
 In general, one yearly Zend Server release will be designated as a LTS version for a specific mature PHP major runtime version.
 Once such a Zend Server release has been defined, it serves as the long-term supported maintenance environment for that major PHP version (no additional Zend Server major releases will generally be planned for that PHP runtime version).